 - More jarring is the sound.
 Jack Sparrow and redone sound clips mentioning him sound very clear, while any audio still from the original version of the attraction is far scratchier.

-- As of MK9, the Ship Tease between Johnny and Sonya (assumed to be canon on most fans' part anyway) became canon, albeit in the form of Belligerent Sexual Tension (at first, anyway; Sonya mellows out a bit towards Johnny over time).
+- The Ship Tease between Johnny and Sonya (assumed to be canon on most fans' part anyway), albeit in the form of Belligerent Sexual Tension (at first, anyway; Sonya mellows out a bit towards Johnny over time).
 In Mortal Kombat X, we learn that they eventually have a daughter together, named Cassie.

-- Also, Raiden in later games seems to be heavily influenced by Christopher Lambert's portrayal in the movies, specifically his long white hair, his dry sense of humor, and the fact that he is forbidden from directly interfering in the tournament.
+- Raiden being heavily influenced by Christopher Lambert's portrayal in the movies, specifically his long white hair, his dry sense of humor, his status as Big Good (the very first MK game portrayed him as a vengeful god of evil), and the fact that he is forbidden from directly interfering in the tournament.

 - The Kirby platformer Kirby Squeak Squad redesigned Dedede's palace to resemble the one from the anime adaptation.
 The room where Kirby fought Dedede even contained the monster summoning device from the series.

 - Similarly, Kirby: Nightmare in Dream Land, the GBA remake of Kirby's Adventure features the Fountain of Dreams from Super Smash Bros.
 Melee, complete with its remixed stage music.